Supraja-p/VISUALIZATION-DES-ANLS-EVAL/README.md

 ## File Description
-Project_2.ipynb: Jupyter Notebook containing the full analysis and visualizations.Download the file to view the entire visualization athlete_events.csv: Dataset file used for the analysis (Note: This file is referenced in the notebook but not included in the repository).
+Project_2.ipynb: Jupyter Notebook containing the full analysis and visualizations.Download the file to view the entire visualization athlete_events.csv: Dataset file used for the analysis

 ## Tools and Libraries Used
 Python